ballerine-io/ballerine/websites/docs/src/pages/en/learn/back-office.md

    ```sh
    pnpm run api-manual-review-example
    ```
- _Now the backoffice will run on (localhost....), and the workflow service will accept calls at localhost:300_
+ _Now the backoffice will run on http://localhost:5137/, and the workflow service will accept calls at http://localhost:3000/_

 7. Send manual review cases into the back office.

-Use the following postman collection or curl command to insert a case into the backoffice:
+Use the following Postman collection or CURL command to insert a case into the backoffice:

 <details>
 <summary>Click to see CURL command</summary>